-At first blush, the commentary to Section 1B1.10(c) appears to apply to a narrow class of defendants who received reductions under Section 3553(e) and who had guideline ranges slightly above the statutory minimum or ranges that included the statutory minimum.5 As part of the background discussion for Amendment 780 (now revised Section 1B1.10(c)), however, the Sentencing Commission has indicated that Section 1B1.10(c) applies to defendants with guideline ranges that are much lower than the statutory minimum.
+The commentary to Section 1B1.10(c) appears to apply to a narrow class of defendants who received reductions under Section 3553(e) and who had guideline ranges slightly above the statutory minimum or ranges that included the statutory minimum.4 As part of the background discussion for Amendment 780 (now revised Section 1B1.10(c)), however, the Sentencing Commission has indicated that Section 1B1.10(c) applies to defendants with guideline ranges that are much lower than the statutory minimum.
 See U.S.S.G.
 Supp. to App.
 C, Amend.
 780 (Reason for Amendment), at 56 (Nov.
 1, 2015).
 In particular, the Sentencing Commission noted disagreement about how to apply Section 1B1.10(c) in a case where defendant originally received a sentence of 96 months, reflecting a 60 percent reduction below the statutory minimum of 240 months and an otherwise applicable guideline range of 140 to 175 months.
 See id.
-The Sentencing Commission adopted the view that in a sentence reduction proceeding, the district court should use defendant's amended guideline range of 110 to 137 months without regard to the statutory minimum or the trumping provisions of Sections 5G1.1 and 5G1.2.6 See id.
-Before the
+The Sentencing Commission adopted the view that in a sentence reduction proceeding, the district court should use defendant's amended guideline range of 110 to 137 months without regard to the statutory minimum or the trumping provisions of Sections 5G1.1 and 5G1.2.5 See id.
+Before the Sentencing Commission amended

-5 The Commentary to Section 1B1.10(c) refers to "defendant A" who received a sentence based on a range which was above the statutory minimum and "defendant B" who received a sentence based on a statutory minimum of 120 months which was within the range that would have otherwise applied but for the statutory minimum (108 to 135 months).
+4 The Commentary to Section 1B1.10(c) refers to "defendant A" who received a sentence based on a range which was above the statutory minimum and "defendant B" who received a sentence based on a statutory minimum of 120 months which was within the range that would have otherwise applied but for the statutory minimum (108 to 135 months).
 See Commentary to U.S.S.G. § 1B1.10, App.
 Note 4 (Nov.
 1, 2015).
 For both defendants in the commentary, the district court based its original sentence at least in part on the guideline range that but for the statutory minimum, would have applied.

-In the case example, if defendant received a "comparable" reduction, the amended (continued...)
+5 In the case example, if defendant received a "comparable" reduction, the amended sentence would be 44 months in prison, reflecting a 60 percent reduction from the low end of the (continued...)

-Sentencing Commission amended Section 1B1.10(c), circuits had "conflicting interpretations of when, if at all, § 1B1.10 provides that a statutory minimum continues to limit the amount by which a defendant's sentence may be reduced under 18 U.S.C. § 3582(c)(2) when the defendant's original sentence was below the statutory minimum due to substantial assistance."
+Section 1B1.10(c), circuits had "conflicting interpretations of when, if at all, § 1B1.10 provides that a statutory minimum continues to limit the amount by which a defendant's sentence may be reduced under 18 U.S.C. § 3582(c)(2) when the defendant's original sentence was below the statutory minimum due to substantial assistance."
 U.S.S.G.
 Supp. to App.
 C, Amend.
 780, at 55 (Reason for Amendment) (Nov.
 1, 2015).
-To resolve the circuit split, the Sentencing Commission issued Amendment 780 to clarify that if defendant originally received a reduced sentence below the statutory minimum because of Section 3553(e), the district court should calculate defendant's amended guideline range without regard to the trumping provisions of Sections 5G1.1 and 5G1.2 involving statutory minimums.7 See id.
+To resolve the circuit split, the Sentencing Commission issued Amendment 780 to clarify that if defendant originally received a reduced sentence below the statutory minimum because of Section 3553(e), the district court should calculate defendant's amended guideline range without regard to the trumping provisions of Sections 5G1.1 and 5G1.2 involving statutory minimums.6 See id.